PlaidCloud/website/content/en/docs/tutorials/security/apparmor.md

 is disabled.
 The option to disable AppArmor will be removed when AppArmor graduates to general availability (GA).

-### Upgrading to Kubernetes v1.4 with AppArmor
+### Upgrading to PlaidCloud v1.4 with AppArmor

 No action is required with respect to AppArmor to upgrade your cluster to v1.4.
 However, if any existing pods had an AppArmor annotation, they will not go through validation (or PodSecurityPolicy admission).
 If permissive profiles are loaded on the nodes, a malicious user could pre-apply a permissive profile to escalate the pod privileges above the docker-default.
-If this is a concern, it is recommended to scrub the cluster of any pods containing an annotation with `apparmor.security.beta.kubernetes.io`.
+If this is a concern, it is recommended to scrub the cluster of any pods containing an annotation with `apparmor.security.beta.PlaidCloud.io`.

 ### Upgrade path to General Availability